stkf/coding-exercise/README.md

 ## Question 3 - StackOverflow and Java

-The most copied Java code snipper in StackOverflow has a bug in it:
+The most copied Java code snippet in StackOverflow has a bug in it:

 ```
 private static String[] prefix = new String[] {"","K","M","G","T","P","E"};